 On March 13, 2020 the Supreme Judicial Court issued an Emergency Order suspending Forcible Entry and Detainer ("eviction") cases.
 That Order was later modified by PMO-SJC-1 and again by the State of Maine Judicial Branch COVID-19 Phased Management Plan (the "Plan") issued on May 27, 2020.
-The court did not schedule or hear eviction cases beginning March 13.1 The Plan provided that beginning in Phase 4 (August 3-September 4, 2020), the court would lift the restriction on scheduling and hearing evictions.
+The court did not schedule or hear eviction cases beginning March 13.
+The Plan provided that beginning in Phase 4 (August 3-September 4, 2020), the court would lift the restriction on scheduling and hearing evictions.

 To aid individuals and businesses harmed by the pandemic, the federal government enacted the Coronavirus Aid, Relief, and Economic Security Act (15 U.S.C. §§ 9057 & 9058) (the "CARES Act").
-The CARES Act provides a temporary moratorium on eviction filings as well as other protections for tenants in certain rental properties with federal assistance or federally-related financing.
+Before it expired, the CARES Act provided a temporary moratorium on eviction filings as well as other protections for tenants in certain rental properties with federal assistance or federally-related financing.
 Various other federal agencies and programs also issued moratoria on foreclosures and evictions for certain covered dwellings.
-Plaintiffs in Maine seeking to recover possession of property through eviction actions may be subject to the federal moratoria on evictions imposed through the CARES Act and by other federal agencies and programs.
-Actions subject to federal moratoria include certain single-family and multi-family rental properties receiving or benefitting from federal assistance or federally-related financing.
+Since the resumption of eviction proceedings in Maine, plaintiffs seeking to recover possession of property through eviction actions may have been subject to the federal moratoria on evictions either imposed through the CARES Act or administered by other federal agencies and programs.
+Eviction actions subject to federal moratoria include certain single-family and multifamily rental properties receiving or benefitting from federal assistance or federally-related financing.